bartek/swiftui-coredata-newsreader-sample/README.md

 This is my _fail-in-public_ approach to learning Swift and iOS development in general!

+This is a naive and simple "news reader" and the scope has been capped to what is defined below.
+I don't plan to add features to this application but I may update it as I learn more within this ecosystem.

-For this exercise, I wanted to understand how to use Core Data when I am dealing with an external API feed.
-As of writing this README, I've done my best to understand how I might use Core Data in this case, but there are plenty of things I am unsure, or unhappy with, and continue to learn about!
+The primary purposes of building this were to understand how Core Data interacts with SwiftUI.
+There are plenty of things I am unsure, unhappy with, and continue to learn about!

-If you read the code and have opinions or feedback, I'd love it!
-That's the reason for publishing :)
+This application is written for iOS 13.
+I am not on Big Sur yet, so I have not tinkered with any SwiftUI features available in iOS 14.

 ### What this project does

-The scope of this project is a naive newsreader that does a few things well and a lot of things poorly.
+The scope of this project is a naive newsreader that does a few things OK-ish and a lot of things poorly.

-- [ ] Fetches news articles (with title: "apple") from https://newsapi.org
+- [*] Fetches news articles (with title: "apple") from https://newsapi.org
-- [ ] Basic implementation of opening articles in a webview
+- [*] Basic implementation of opening articles in a webview
-- [ ] Allows user to "infinitely" scroll through results (hard cap of 500 articles)
+- [*] Allows user to "infinitely" scroll through results (hard cap of 500 articles)
-- [ ] Uses a few built in techniques and other means to prevent duplicate data and unnecessary requests.
+- [*] Uses a Core Data techniques and other means to prevent duplicate data and unnecessary requests.
-- [ ] Allows user to dismiss article as read, which changes stored data, but does not remove the data from the persistent store
+- [*] Allows user to dismiss article as read, which changes stored data, but does not remove the data from the persistent store

-As you can see, this isn't an application with much of the nuance of a news reader considered!
-Enjoy!
+I hope reading this code helped you in some way!